The Pants & Socks Home Working Survival Guide

 Tip 1.
 Pant selection

-Boxer shorts are the home working gateway-pant.
+The home working gateway-pants are Boxer shorts .
 As you master the key techniques for Working From Pants, we recommend starting with boxers - they can easily be mistaken for shorts.
 Start small (or long), be patient, master the techniques, and you'll be chatting in your thong in no time.